No Dogs Available

 What are “Dogs Like Luna?”

 “Dogs Like Luna” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Luna is an energetic, social pup who loves to go to work with her human dad and snuggle on the couch after a long day on the job.
-Hobbies include barking, swimming, chasing cats, and destroying toys.
-She is extremely loyal, a lover of broccoli, and a kind soul.”
+Hobbies include barking, swimming, chasing rabbits, and hiding her tennis balls.
+She is a loyal protector and a major people person.”

 Genetic Breed Result